neuroinformatics-unit/gsoc/GSoC-2025/movement - Calibrating Confidence scores in movement (Mahima Sahu).md

 - **Match: why you?**

     My background spans NLP, vision, and audio classification, with hands-on experience in model calibration, evaluation metrics, and performance visualization.
-I’ve worked in team-based open-source environments and enjoy writing clean,w testable code.
+I’ve worked on projects like [CNN-based model](https://github.com/https-kanika/Audio-Genre-Classification-DS203-E7-Project-24/tree/main), [RL_Quant](https://github.com/Mahi7828/RL_Agent_Quant) and [LLM_Enhancements](https://github.com/Mahi7828/Contextual_LLM_Enhancements) etc. I have also worked as a *Web Coordinator* for Mood Indigo 2024, contributing in the development of different webpages for fest.
+I  enjoy writing clean, testable code.
 I believe my prior experience makes me well-suited to contribute effectively and efficiently to this project.

 - **Availability** :
     I will be fully available throughout the GSoC period, as I have my summer break, with no conflicting commitments, and can dedicate 25+ hours per week to this project.